-Complaint Example Timeliness (These types of complaints are all related to the timeliness of our actions related to coverage decisions and appeals) The process of asking for a coverage decision and making appeals is explained in sections 4-6 of this chapter.
-If you are asking for a decision or making an appeal, you use that process, not the complaint process.
+Complaint Example Waiting times Have you been kept waiting too long by pharmacists?
+Or by our Pharmacy Customer Service or other staff at the plan?
+Examples include waiting too long on the phone or when getting a prescription.
+Cleanliness • Are you unhappy with the cleanliness or condition of a pharmacy?
+Information you get from us Do you believe we have not given you a notice that we are required to give?
+Do you think written information we have given you is hard to understand?
+Timeliness (These types of complaints are all related to the timeliness of our actions related to coverage decisions and appeals) The process of asking for a coverage decision and making appeals is explained in sections 4-6 of this chapter.
+If you are asking for a coverage decision or making an appeal, you use that process, not the complaint process.
 However, if you have already asked us for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can also make a complaint about our slowness.
-Here are examples: If you have asked us to give you a "fast coverage decision" or a "fast appeal," and we have said we will not, you can make a complaint. • If you believe we are not meeting the deadlines for giving you a coverage decision or an answer to an appeal you have made, you can make a complaint.
+Here are examples: If you have asked us to give you a "fast coverage decision" or a "fast appeal," and we have said we will not, you can make a complaint.
+If you believe we are not meeting the deadlines for giving you a coverage decision or an answer to an appeal you have made, you can make a complaint.
 When a coverage decision we made is reviewed and we are told that we must cover or reimburse you for certain drugs, there are deadlines that apply.
 If you think we are not meeting these deadlines, you can make a complaint.
 When we do not give you a decision on time, we are required to forward your case to the Independent Review Organization.
 If we do not do that within the required deadline, you can make a complaint.